salesforcecli/plugin-orchestrator/messages/appframework.create.template.md

 # error.InvalidTemplateName.Actions

 - Choose a unique name that doesn't exist in your org
-- Ensure the name follows your organization's naming conventions
+- Ensure the name follows your org's naming conventions
 - Use "sf orchestrator template list" to see existing template names
 - Avoid special characters and spaces in template names